HunterBelanger/mini-minipic/doc/python_tools.md

 ## `mini-run` command

-The `mini-run` command is used to build miniPIC for a selection of setups, to execute it and to validate its results.
+The `mini-run` command is used to build (mini)miniPIC for a selection of setups, to execute it and to validate its results.
 For validation, `mini-run` calls the same functions as `mini-validate` internally.

 You can get some help with: